genepattern/RTutorialModule/README_PACKAGES.md

 - Remember that the site-library applies to all modules for a version of R.  Downside: one module may break with a specific package version where another works (unlikely; I've never seen it).
 Upside: if an existing module already uses any of your dependencies, you should be able to just forward that same info to the new declaration.
 - List CRAN packages before BC packages.
 BC packages may depend on CRAN but I've never seen the reverse.
 - Order is important; a package must be installed after its dependencies.
 - The order of packages in an error message ('x' and 'y' above) may not match the required order of installation.
+Be prepared to switch them while iterating.
 - Watch out for personal R libraries!
 These are most often in the user's home directory, like ~/Library/R/2.15/library.
 They are generally dangerous to keep around as they may mask dependencies.
-They do occasionally have their place, but I usually remove them for safety.
+They do occasionally have their place, but I usually remove them for safety during GenePattern module development.
 - Error diagnosis usually comes down to Google, Stack Overflow, etc.  Try searching the specific R version + package name w/version + error message.
-- You may get errors unrelated to packages, often for OS-level dependencies like Cairo or X11.
+- You may get errors unrelated to packages, often for system-level dependencies like Cairo or X11.
 These often show up on Linux in the form of missing header files or libraries.
 They are **not** often discovered with platform-specific binaries.
 - You may occasionally have the need to use an earlier version of a package than what is installed by default.
 For example, the default version of RSQLite in CRAN for R-2.15 won't work with cummeRbund.
 The fix is usually to pin that package to an earlier version in r.package.info.
 Check the package archives, e.g. https://cran.r-project.org/src/contrib/Archive/RSQLite/ .

+Finally, note that all of the above steps merely ensure that the required packages install, not that they behave properly and produce correct results.
+To state the obvious, after the packages are installed it's important to then *install and test* the module, ideally with some form of automated testing such as GpUnit.
+If version adjustments were required then it's quite possible that previously run expected result files will differ; the new results must then be reviewed to be sure that they are *scientifically correct* even if there are differences.